Astribot S1 – When the Demo Misrepresents Capability

 Take a close look at what happens to the sensors when the robot is moving quickly:

-Example 2: The difficult stuff is never shown in the video!
+Example 2: The difficult steps are never shown in the video

 Another suspicious aspect is that the genuinely difficult computer vision tasks always happen off-camera.
 Take this scene with the glass decanter for example: